1-1/2 Day Solar Thermal Water Heating Fundamentals

 - Identify the need for, and purpose of, various hydronic components.

 - Describe the installation and commissioning process for residential solar thermal systems.

 - Use readily available software to estimate solar thermal system performance.

 Who should attend?
 High school** and community college teachers, architects, engineers, builders, handy homeowners, entrepreneurs, and tradesmen and women

-**Note: 5 FULL scholarships (4 left!) are available to the first 5 high school teachers that email email@example.com**
+**Note: 5 FULL scholarships are available (Updated 7/8/14 - Due to a last minute cancellation, one scholarship is available) to the first 5 high school teachers that email email@example.com**

 Cost: $375* (includes lunch on Friday)

 *Early Registration Cost: $325 - Register by close of business day June 20th to receive discount

 Location: Appalachian State University Campus, *Revised Location* - Room 180 in Katherine Harper Hall/Kerr Scott Hall.
 Park at Rivers Street Parking Deck next to building, a parking permit that you should display in your vehicle will be issued at check-in.